shruthi-thallapally/Smart-Vitals/questions/Assignment5-HealthThermometerProfile-BLE.md

    <br>Screenshot:
    ![peak_current_of_advertisement](screenshots/assignment5/peak_current_of_advertisement.png)

 4. Provide screen shot showing the connection interval settings.
-Do they match the values you set in your slave(server) code or the master's(client) values?.
+Do they match the values you requested in your slave(server) code, or the master's(client) values?.
    <br>Screenshot:
    ![connection_interval](screenshots/assignment5/connection_interval.png)

-5. What is the average current between connection intervals (Don't measure an interval with a LETIMER UF event)?
+5. What is the average current between connection intervals - i.e. when the MCU is sleeping in EM2.
+(Don't measure an interval with a LETIMER UF event)?
    Answer:
    <br>Screenshot:
    ![avg_current_between_connection_intervals](screenshots/assignment5/avg_current_between_connection_intervals.png)